-Here, we will talk about slicing a body into pieces, then sticking them together, much like the Frankenstein monster… I mean, Gotlib’s one.
+Here, we will talk about slicing a body into pieces, then stitching them together, much like the Frankenstein monster… I mean, Gotlib’s.

-But I must also say that most of the models of the years 1960-70 were not to scale.
+But I must also say that most of the models of the sixties and seventies were not to scale.
 Often too short, sometimes too long, too wide, not proportioned, etc. I could not bear it.

-One example among others: the UIC Jouef passenger cars could have been correct.
+One example among others: the UIC Jouef coaches could have been correct.
 But why have they shortened them by so little, about 1 cm?
 What purpose?
 At least, the wild shortenings of the German manufacturers were explained by the need to circulate on very small radii.
 But 1 cm?
 On the other hand, to use the same bogies on all their products it seems, they had also decreased the cantilever, which gave a totally distorted silhouette.
-Let’s not talk about the roof too high, or the moldings in relief to make the painting easier, and intercirculations completely fanciful.
-So dreamed preys for the new Frankenstein, I named: myself!
+Let’s not talk about the roof too high, or the mouldings in relief to make the painting easier, and intercirculations completely fanciful.
+So, dreamed preys for the new Frankenstein, I named: myself!

 Here again, red is not epochal.
 And there is a misplaced dimension.

 This one escaped the executioner concerning the body; but its bogies were rebuilt from Jouef bogies.
 It would have been also necessary to remake the front faces rather failed.
 The cumbersome Lima motor would still have been a problem.
 This machine was nevertheless superior to the Jouef, by its correct length and its engraving sharpness.
 Think that Trix made again too wide a model in the late 2000s …